 Citizens of participating PALM scheme countries must apply to join through the labour sending unit in their country.

-Fijian citizens can complete a registration form at a National Employer Centre (NEC) office or at a registration event.
+Fijian citizens can complete a registration form at an NEC office or registration event.

 Candidates need to bring their CV, passport, birth certificate, referees and any relevant work/qualification/licence documentation.